Competitive Landscape Slide: Templates & Examples for Your Pitch Deck

 2. Focus on Value, Not Features#

 Investors care about benefits, not features.
-As Vestbee notes, "Investors are more concerned with the values your startup can deliver than the features you offer"—customer service, distribution, user experience, and price advantages.
+As Vestbee notes, "Investors are more concerned with the values your startup can deliver than the features you offer" -- customer service, distribution, user experience, and price advantages.

 3. Acknowledge Competitor Strengths#

-"Competitor X excels at enterprise security—we focus on mid-market where that level isn't needed" is more credible than claiming you beat everyone everywhere.
+"Competitor X excels at enterprise security -- we focus on mid-market where that level isn't needed" is more credible than claiming you beat everyone everywhere.
 This shows strategic thinking, not weakness.

-5. Prepare Deep Backup#
+4. Prepare Deep Backup#

 Be ready to discuss competitor pricing, funding history, customer feedback, and market share estimates.
-Your slide is a summary—you need the full picture.
+Check for recent competitor announcements before every pitch.
+Your slide is a summary -- you need the full picture behind it.

 Creating Competition Slides in PowerPoint#